Walpole, Norfolk: History

 predecessors had held at Walpole "time out of mind".

 St Peter's Church was used as the parish church of the fictional village of Fenchurch St Paul in the 1970s production of Dorothy L. Sayers' novel The Nine Tailors, starring Ian Carmichael as Lord Peter Wimsey.

+Cooper's Mill was built in the late 18th or early 19th century.
+It worked by wind until 1947 and was stripped in the 1960s.
+An empty tower survives.